Who is this service intended for? Our patients, their families, and bereaved adults living in Herts and Bucks

 We’re able to support people living in our catchment area across Herts and Bucks.

 Like all Rennie Grove Peace services, our Family Support Services are completely free of charge.
 They’re not means tested and there’s no cost to the patient or their family.
-We can deliver the services thanks to the generosity of the local community.
-In short, NHS funding, trusts and grants, our supporter donations, charity shop income and fundraising events cover the majority of our charity’s running costs.

 Learn more about the help available from our Family Support service